Paul Winfree: Career

-He left the White House and returned to Heritage at the end of 2017, in a move which was anticipated by media and policy experts in Washington, who saw him as well as several other early members of the Trump administration leave after one year in office.
+He left the White House and returned to Heritage at the end of 2017, in a move which was anticipated by media and policy experts in Washington.

-Paul Winfree also was founder and president of N58 Policy Research, a firm that provided analytical research and strategy for decision makers in matters of public policy.
+Winfree also was founder and president of N58 Policy Research, a firm that provided analytical research and strategy for decision makers in matters of public policy.

 Winfree is the author of a book on the evolution of economic and fiscal policy from colonial America until the present called The History (and Future) of the Budget Process in the United States: Budget by Fire (Palgrave Macmillan, 2019).

 In 2019, Winfree was appointed by President Trump to the Fulbright Foreign Scholarship Board.
-During Winfree’s three terms as Fulbright Board Chair from 2020 until 2022, he established partnerships between the Fulbright Program, universities, and other top institutions.
-These include initiatives between Fulbright, the US National Archives, and the US National Park Service that will expand scholarship related to cultural, historical, and environmental conservation.
-For his service as Chair, Winfree received a distinguished service award from the US State Department’s Bureau of Education and Culture Affairs for his "stewardship during the COVID-19 pandemic, and for meaningful contributions to advance mutual understanding through the Fulbright Program."
+During Winfree's three terms as Fulbright board chair from 2020 until 2022, he established partnerships between the Fulbright Program, universities, and other top institutions.
+These include initiatives between Fulbright, the U.S. National Archives, and the U.S. National Park Service that expanded scholarship related to cultural, historical, and environmental conservation.
+Winfree received a distinguished service award from the US State Department's Bureau of Education and Culture Affairs for his "stewardship during the COVID-19 pandemic, and for meaningful contributions to advance mutual understanding through the Fulbright Program."

-In 2023, Winfree authored the chapter on the Federal Reserve for the ninth edition of the Heritage Foundation's book Mandate for Leadership, which provides the policy agenda for Project 2025.
+In 2023, Winfree authored the chapter on the Federal Reserve for the ninth edition of the Heritage Foundation's book Mandate for Leadership, which provided the policy agenda for Project 2025.

-Since 2024, Winfree is the President and CEO of the Economic Policy Innovation Center.
+Since 2024, Winfree has been the president and CEO of the Economic Policy Innovation Center.